kristopolous/js-copypasta/README.md

     volusion.ready( ... );

-While avoiding the bugs above.
+While avoiding the timing bugs.

+Here it is, with no dependencies or demands, frameworks or funk in a single line of code.

 ## Implementation